 Taking part in exhibitions and other events is key for businesses to create new leads, nurture relationships and promote their products or services.
 For all these purposes, a trade show could be a very good option.

 Nowadays, there are trade shows for most industries, providing great opportunities to reach new audiences.
-But with some of the biggest exhibitions attracting thousands of exhibitors, how do you ensure you not only stand out from your competitors, but also achieve a good return on investment?
+Now there are some of the biggest exhibitions attracting thousands of exhibitors.
+So, how do you ensure you not only stand out from your competitors but also achieve a good return on investment?

-Planning is one of the top priorities when it comes to maximizing your results at exhibitions, so make sure you have a clear strategy in place.
+Planning is one of the top priorities when it comes to maximizing your results at exhibitions.
+Hence, make sure you have a clear strategy in place.

 Check that the exhibition is the right fit for your business, products or services, and target audience.
-Have clear objectives, outlining what you want to achieve as a result of exhibiting and understand how you’re going to measure this.
+Have clear objectives, and make an outline of what you want to achieve as a result of exhibiting.
+In addition, understand how you’re going to measure this.

-Schedule meetings with prospects in advance of the exhibition, research the prospects you’re due to meet, and tailor your engagement strategy and messaging for when you meet them.
+Schedule meetings with prospects in advance of the exhibition, and research the prospects you’re due to meet.
+Afterward, our engagement strategy and messaging for when you meet them.